Canon 70-200mm f/4 L

 Ideally nothing happens and the image size doesn't change when focus is pulled from near to far.
 This distracts audiences if the image changes size slightly as the conversation goes from actor to actor.

-The image size does change as you focus.
+The image size does change as you focus with this lens.

-Here is the background, at 15 feet, with the lens focuses at 7 feet.
+Here is the background, at 15 feet, with the lens focused at 7 feet.
 These are the full images reduced to fit the screen.